giantswarm/giantnetes-terraform/docs/installation-guide-aws.md

 export TF_VAR_subnets_worker='["172.30.33.112/28","172.30.33.128/28","172.30.33.144/28"]'
 ```

 Note: the bastion subnets should form one contiguous `/27` (as this is the VPN encryption domain).
+This should not overlap with any other customer VPN CIDRs - see [VPN subnets](https://github.com/giantswarm/giantswarm/wiki/Giant-Swarm-VPN) for a list of ranges currently in use.

 Care should also be taken that the subnets chosen for the control plane do not overlap with any other default subnets (see `calico`, `docker` and `k8s service` CIDRs).